Nirav D. Shah: Maine and COVID-19

-In June 2019, Maine governor Janet Mills appointed Shah director of the Maine Centers for Disease Control and Prevention.
+In June 2019, Maine Governor Janet Mills appointed Shah as the director of the Maine Center for Disease Control and Prevention.
 He immediately sought to fill more than 100 vacancies within the department.
 A few weeks after he began, a group of more than 200 asylum seekers arrived in Portland, Maine, and were temporarily housed at the Portland Exposition Building.
-In his first public actions as CDC director, Shah visited the facility, dispatched public health nurses to vaccinate the families and conduct health screenings, and worked with local healthcare providers to provide basic needs.
+In his first public actions as CDC Director, Shah visited the facility, dispatched public health nurses to vaccinate the families and conduct health screenings, and worked with local healthcare providers to provide basic needs.

 Beginning March 9, 2020, Shah began delivering daily press conferences regarding the status of the COVID-19 pandemic and the Maine CDC's preparedness.
 As the pandemic developed, Shah received praise for his communication style, delivering information using measured, detailed and simple answers, real-life examples, and effective metaphors devoid of scientific jargon.
 For example, when asked to detail proper hand washing techniques to prevent the spread of COVID-19, Shah explained “Wash your hands as if you have just sliced a bag of jalapeño peppers and now need to take out your contact lenses.”

 Shah embraced three principles for his regular briefings: Be truthful, answer questions directly, and "acknowledge the statistics and numbers without overlooking the human element."
 Public health experts praised his enduring compassion as he consistently reminded viewers that each case number and death represented a family member, friend and neighbor.
 Shah also frequently included song lyrics and Dad jokes in an attempt to bring appropriate levity to his pandemic reports.

 Shah's communication style and public face led to a significant following throughout Maine: A "Fans of Dr. Nirav Shah" Facebook page reached over 35,000 members.
 Stickers, T-shirts and mugs with Shah's likeness and the slogan "In Shah We Trust" and "Keep Calm and Listen to Dr. Shah" were printed and sold to benefit local nonprofits.
 Local confectioner Wilbur's of Maine produced "Shah bars" with his photo on the wrapper, and an "In Shah We Trust" electronic road sign was erected in Topsham, Maine.

-In early 2021, Shah became president of the Association of State and Territorial Health Officials, and he prioritized states' preparation for COVID-19 vaccine rollouts nationwide.
+In early 2021, Shah became President of the Association of State and Territorial Health Officials (ASTHO), and he prioritized states' preparation for COVID-19 vaccine rollouts nationwide.

-U.S. Centers for Disease Control
+U.S. Centers for Disease Control and Prevention

-In January 2023 he was appointed the Principal Deputy Director at the U.S. Centers for Disease Control and Prevention.
+In January 2023, he was appointed as the Principal Deputy Director of the U.S. Centers for Disease Control and Prevention and he had assumed that position in March 2023.
+Shah served as the acting director of the U.S. Centers for Disease Control and Prevention in July 2023.
+In his capacity as the acting director of the U.S. CDC Shah also served as the Acting Administrator of the Agency for Toxic Substances and Disease Registry.
+Shah resigned the position in the early weeks of the second Trump presidency.